Beyond CCSD(T) accuracy at lower scaling with auxiliary field quantum Monte Carlo: Results

 The most straightforward comparison between AFQMC and CCSD(T) can be made in a smaller basis set where both methods are applicable.
 For this comparison, a triple-zeta basis set was used for the Fe atom, while a double-zeta basis was used for the H and O atoms.
 Scalar relativistic effects were included using the X2C Hamiltonian, whereas Ref. \citenum{flöser2020detailed} used the DKH2 Hamiltonian.
 We do not anticipate this difference will affect the spin-state splitting significantly.
 Our results show that AFQMC/CISD and canonical CCSD(T) agree within 1.6(9) kcal/mol.
 Based on the benchmark results presented here, we expect AFQMC/CISD to provide a more accurate estimate.
 The DLPNO approximation yields a gap within one kcal/mol of the canonical CCSD(T) method in this case.
 However, AFQMC/HF results in a considerably larger gap due to overcorrelation of the high-spin state and undercorrelation of the low-spin state relative to AFQMC/CISD values (absolute energies are provided in the supplementary information).

 Using the TZ basis for the entire cluster leads to a correlation space of (62e, 439o), for which we could not converge CCSD(T) calculations due to disk space constraints.
 This is the largest AFQMC/CISD calculation reported in this work, involving \(\approx 0.5 \times 10^9\) determinants.
 To our knowledge, this represents the largest trial wavefunction used in any real-space or orbital-space projection QMC method.
-Each AFQMC/CISD calculation required about 25 hours on a GPU node.
+Each AFQMC/CISD calculation required about 25 hours on a single GPU.
 The DLPNO-CCSD(T1) gap reported in Ref. \citenum{flöser2020detailed} is in excellent agreement with AFQMC/CISD.
 This close agreement between the two methods increases confidence in their accuracy for this system.
 It is also worth noting that increasing the basis set size on the ligand atoms results in only a minor change in the spin-splitting.
 The TZ quality ANO basis set used in the CASPT2 study reported in Ref. \citenum{pierloot2006relative} has roughly the same number of basis functions on Fe but fewer on the ligands.
 Given the relative insensitivity of the gap to the ligand basis size, we believe that the CASPT2 gap is likely off by about 10 kcal/mol from the correct value.

+The DLPNO-CCSD(T1) calculations in larger basis sets show a significant change in the gap of about 3 kcal/mol when going from TZ to the QZ/5Z extrapolated value.
+It is challenging to perform canonical AFQMC/CISD calculations with more than about 600 orbitals on a single GPU due to memory limitations, and our current implementation does not parallelize across multiple GPUs.
+Therefore we employ the MP2 complete basis set (CBS) correction which was shown to be very accurate for spin-state splittings in Ref. \citenum{drabik2024approaching}.
+We correct the AFQMC/CISD gap in the TZ basis using the TZ-QZ extrapolated MP2 gap, as

-Interestingly, the DLPNO-CCSD(T1) calculations in larger basis sets show a significant change in the gap of about 3 kcal/mol when going from TZ to the QZ/5Z extrapolated value.
-Given the close agreement between AFQMC/CISD and DLPNO-CCSD(T1) in the TZ basis, we expect the QZ/5Z extrapolated DLPNO-CCSD(T1) value to be a good estimate of the spin-state splitting in the continuum limit.
-The DMC/Jastrow-Slater estimate of the gap reported in Ref. \citenum{song2018benchmarks} differs from this value by about 8 kcal/mol, highlighting the challenges of using this method for benchmark calculations in transition metal systems.
+where all the energies refer to correlation energies.
+The MP2 CBS corrected AFQMC/CISD splitting of -32(1) kcal/mol is in excellent agreement with the QZ/5Z extrapolated DLPNO-CCSD(T1) value of -33.3.
+The close agreement between different accurate methods leads us to believe that this is the best estimate of the spin-state splitting in the continuum limit.
+Interestingly, the DMC/Jastrow-Slater estimate of the gap reported in Ref. \citenum{song2018benchmarks} differs from this value by about 9 kcal/mol, highlighting the challenges of using this method for benchmark calculations in transition metal systems.